Commute by bus

 Heathrow free travel zone

 Within the Heathrow Free Travel Zone, local bus services around the airport site are provided free of charge.
 You don't even need your Heathrow ID card.
-For more details download the Heathrow free travel zone map published by the Heathrow Commuter team.
+For more details download the Heathrow free travel zone map published by the Heathrow Commuter team. (please replace with the new FTZ map)

 24-hour local bus services